 Sheriff Bill Benedict

 Sheriff Benedict began his law enforcement career with Clallam County as a deputy in 1995.
 He was promoted to Sergeant in April 2006 and elected sheriff in November 2006.
-In 2010 he was re-elected for a second term.
+In 2014 he was re-elected for a third term.
 Prior to becoming sheriff, he worked as a patrol deputy, patrol sergeant, boating safety officer, and undercover narcotics officer.

 Sheriff Benedict graduated from the University of Michigan in 1971with a liberal arts degree.
 He received a master's degree in applied physics (meteorology and oceanography) from the Naval Postgraduate School in 1988.
 Prior to entering law enforcement, Sheriff Benedict was a Surface Warfare Officer and Naval Flight Officer in the U.S. Navy flying in F-4’s and F-14s.
 He made numerous deployments to Southeast Asia, the Mediterranean Sea and Pacific Ocean.
 He retired from the Navy in 1994 with the rank of commander.

 Sheriff Benedict lives in Sequim with his wife, Kathy.
 They have three adult children and three grandchildren.

 Undersheriff Cameron has been a law enforcement officer in Clallam County since 1979.
 He began his career as a tribal officer in Neah Bay, achieving the rank of sergeant before becoming a deputy for the Clallam County Sheriff’s Office in 1985.
 After serving five years as a deputy assigned to the west end detachments, Undersheriff Cameron transferred to the central detachments in Port Angeles and Sequim.